 - Or involves adults who lack mental capacity

 then you will need to seek ethical approval from an NHS research ethics committee.
+Further guidance on ethical research can be found UEA Research and Innovation Services.

 In preparing a research ethics application, applicants should refer to both the University ethics policy, and appropriate ethical guidelines such as those published by the Economic and Social Research Council (ESRC), the British Psychological Society (BPS), or the Joint University Council: Social Work Education Committee (JUC-SWEC).